brocaar/chirpstack-application-server/docs/content/integrate/sending-receiving/_index.md

 Additional to the global enabled integrations, it is also possible to setup integrations per [application]({{<ref "use/applications.md">}}).

-THe following integrations are available:
+The following integrations are available:

 * [HTTP]({{<relref "http.md">}})
 * [InfluxDB]({{<relref "influxdb.md">}})